ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="812" height="596" alt="image" src="https://github.com/user-attachments/assets/d7d42086-2933-45c3-8469-2bddfd8e62c2" />

 - It has the html tag escape functionality.
-But we can see it is encoded properly. it missed to encode the closing </h1>.
+But we can see it is not encoded properly it misses to encode the closing </h1>.

 <img width="774" height="561" alt="image" src="https://github.com/user-attachments/assets/cba64d3d-729e-4186-8160-5f8532cedd63" />